- Karavas - Plateia Ammos

 On Agia Pelagia, you can rent SUP and Mountain bikes or arrange for canyoning Kakia Lagada and more.
 While there, swim at Firri Ammos and Lorentzou.
 Eat at Kaleris.

-On your way to Aroniadika, you can visit Palaiochora, the old byzantine island capital, sacked by Barbarossa.
+On your way to Aroniadika, you can visit the ruins of Palaiochora, the old island capital, sacked by Barbarossa.